tderkert/Simple-Caption-Manager/README.md

 ## Shortcuts
 * Open directory selecter:  `Ctrl` + `O`.
   * Navigate in directory list `Up/Down`, press `Enter` to select.
+  * Quickly select a directory by strating to type its title.
 * Traverse between images when in focus mode: `Cmd` + `Left/Right`.

 ## How to get running